fommil/fpmortals/manuscript/under-review.md

-What we've been doing in this chapter is using the *free monad*, `cats.free.Free`, to build up the definition of our program as a data structure and then we interpret it.
+What we've been doing in this chapter is using the *free monad*, `cats.free.Free`, to build up the definition of our program as a data type and then we interpret it.
 Freestyle calls it `FS`, which is just a type alias to `Free`, hiding an irrelevant type parameter.

 The reason why we use `Free` instead of just implementing `cats.Monad` directly (e.g. for `Id` or `Future`) is an unfortunate consequence of